RefPerSys/RefPerSys/SHORT-TERM-TODO.md

 classes related to Web from the persistent store....

-Add transient (non-dumped) payloads for: *forked* Unix processes, `popen `-ed or `fopen`-ed file handles, smart pointers to C++ input or output streams and the corresponding RefPerSys classes.
+Add transient (non-dumped) payloads for: *forked* Unix processes, `popen`-ed file handles, smart pointers to C++ input or output streams and the corresponding RefPerSys classes.
 The handling of forked Unix processes should be known to our `agenda_rps.cc` machinery.
 These payloads may need C++ locking or synchronizing facilities (e.g. `std::mutex` or `std::condition_variable`-s ...).
-It is suggested to add a new C++ file (perhaps named `transientobj_rps.cc` for our *transient RefPerSys objects* ...) for them.
+It is suggested to add a new C++ file (perhaps named `transientobj_rps.cc` for our *transient RefPerSys objects and payloads* ...) for them.

 ## DONE  List